 About Oberfeld Snowcap

-With offices across Canada, our strong and established presence across all commercial real estate venues will contribute to building a successful strategy for your brand which includes street fronts, enclosed malls, power centres, outlets, strip centres, lifestyle centres, pad sites, office buildings, airports and universities.
+With offices across Canada, our strong and established presence across all commercial real estate venues will contribute to building a successful strategy for your brand which includes street fronts, enclosed malls, power centers, outlets, strip centers, lifestyle centers, pad sites, office buildings, airports, and universities.